 Regional Input-Output Modeling System (RIMS II)

-- Federal Government agencies have used the multipliers to study the local impact of government regulation on specific industries and to assess the local economic impacts of Federal actions such as military base closings.
+- Federal, state, and local government agencies use the multipliers to study the local impacts of government regulation on specific industries and to assess the local impacts of transportation projects.